The indispensable guide to Google for Jobs

 If you have a ‘jobs’ section on your company website, then you may want to integrate this with Google for Jobs.
 To do so, you’ll be required to add structured data to your posted vacancies, as well as submit a Sitemap to Google.
 A Sitemap ensures Google is able to index your website’s pages, while ‘structured data’ helps Google to understand the context of a page, helping it to appear in search results.

 For more information on how to implement this, check out Google’s guide to creating job postings.
-If you need more guidance with this, consult the help of a developer or a digital marketing agency, such as Traffic Jam Media.
+If you need more guidance with this, seek consulting services from a developer or a digital marketing agency, such as SIXGUN.

 How to search for jobs on Google for Jobs